6 Things I Wish Someone Would’ve Told Me When I Was Younger

 You might remember feeling it later but you won’t be able to feel it the same way again once the moment’s gone.

-It means every time you hold yourself back, you rob yourself of wonderful and precious human experiences which might well be the anchor of your own existence.
+It means every time you hold yourself back, you rob yourself of wonderful and precious human experiences that might well be the anchor of your own existence.

 Admittedly, I’m an emotional person.
 When I feel something, I feel all the way.
-I wish I had realised this sooner so I wouldn’t have suppressed my feelings and harmed my own mental health in the process.
+I wish I had realised this in my early 20s so I wouldn’t have suppressed my feelings and harmed my own mental health in the process.

 It’s okay.
 It will be okay.
 Keep going.